RickelmeDias/OctoAPI/README.md

 ###### 1.3.1 **Security Configurations**

-- CSRF: Disable the protection against Cross-Site Request Forgery, because the JWT Token protect the application against it (redundancy if it is enabled and use JWT Token);
+- *CSRF*: Disable the protection against Cross-Site Request Forgery, because the JWT Token protect the application against it (redundancy if it is enabled and use JWT Token);
-- Stateless Authentication: The application uses JWT Token, so the configuration is STATELESS instead the default (STATEFULL);
+- *Stateless Authentication*: The application uses JWT Token, so the configuration is STATELESS instead the default (STATEFULL);
-- Filters added (SecurityFilter.class): Spring Filters to check the JWT Token, validate and identify the user;
+- *Filters added (SecurityFilter.class)*: Spring Filters to check the JWT Token, validate and identify the user;
-- Password Hash: BCrypt implemented to hash the user password;
+- *Password Hash*: BCrypt implemented to hash the user password;
+- *Groups and Permissions*: Implemented system of creation of groups with many permissions defined for these groups to improve the safety to routes;
-- Spring Security: Configurations made using the Spring Security.
+- *Spring Security*: Configurations made using the Spring Security.

 ## 2 Infrastructure